Laravel allows you to add custom drivers for a whole host of its features, such as sessions, database connections,

 }

-Unfortunately, there's not currently a way to do this using a single method, though I am considering
+Unfortunately, there's not currently a way to do this using a single method, though I am considering creating a PR to

 .